dwaite/connect/openid-connect-4-identity-assurance/representation.md

 The following elements are contained in a `qes` evidence sub-element.

 `issuer`: REQUIRED.
-A String denoting the trust service provider that created the eletronic signatue.
+A String denoting the trust service provider that created the eletronic signature.

 `issued_at`: REQUIRED.
 The date the signature was created as ISO 8601:2004 YYYY-MM-DD format